nixtrace/rcom/README.md

 ## RPC, requests and responses.

-In some cases services need real time informations from other services that can't be asynchronously processed.
+In some cases services need real-time informations from other services that can't be asynchronously processed.
 A service can request informations on a channel.
-The other service listening on the same route will reply to the request.
+The other service listening on the same channel will reply to the request.

 - Request.